opensciencegrid/user-school-2019/docs/materials/day2/part4-ex2-python-install.md

 1. We also need to run our `fib.py` script.
 We can do so by adding our installation location to the `PATH`, or by referencing the installation directly:

 		:::bash
-		export PATH=$(pwd)/python/bin:$PATH

-		python3 fib.py 90

-	or

-		:::bash
-		python/bin/python3 fib.py 90
+		./python/bin/python3 fib.py 90

-	Choose whichever method you prefer, and add it to your `run_py.sh` script.
+	This should be added to your `run_py.sh` script.

 1. Make your `run_py.sh` script executable.